 I admit to being really bad at going without WiFi.
 Depending on the destination, I am usually online at least once every 24-hours – also because I travel alone and have to talk to my “failsafe” every single day.
 I’d really like to try going completely without technology and frankly, I get a lot of criticism from my well-traveled friends by taking along a tablet and posting all kinds of random crap on Facebook.
 But to each their own, right?
 Also, for being known for my really chaotic trips and zero planning, this is my way to compensate for that and helps me not get into serious trouble.

 But this isn’t what you came for, so let’s cut to the chase.
 I have a Samsung Galaxy mini-tablet that fits in my hoodie’s kangaroo pocket so I can grab it within seconds while still having it as close to my body as my passport.
-When hitchhiking there’s probably no WiFi, so these are the apps that I use for those times.
+When hitchhiking there’s probably no WiFi, so these are the best travel apps that I use for those times.

 Warning: the maps you download take up a lot of space, so except for my passport-nation and some routes abroad I take frequently I just download before and discard after the trip.
 Depending on how intense the infrastructure, you can download the whole country or only a region.
-For example, all roads of Mongolia take up less space than the map of London until the ringroad, and I think the ratio of how many times London fits in Mongolia is similar to how many times Earth fits into the Sun.
+For example, all roads of Mongolia take up less space than the map of London until the ring road, and I think the ratio of how many times London fits in Mongolia is similar to how many times Earth fits into the Sun.
 Even when you’re not hitching it’s easy to find out where you are; just turn GPS on and open the app.
 Anno 2014, the hill really does come to Muhammad.

 (free, from the website hitchwiki.org)

 Objectively speaking, it’s a shitty app.
 If there’s an accent or weird letter in some place name or address it kind of looks like the font Wingdings, but overall a great app to do your hitching research on.
 It doesn’t have every city, but it gives you great advice on finding good hitching spots.
 It’s a wiki, so it’s never complete, but that gives you ample opportunity to get your internet karma on and help others out by submitting your own information to the website.

 An app by overland travelers (by car, generally) for other overlanders.
-A great amount of world wide freecamping spots, with reviews, has been crowdsourced onto this app.
+A great amount of worldwide freecamping spots, with reviews, has been crowdsourced onto this app.
 Other information that can be found here is about petrol stations and garages for fixing cars, but especially the wildcamping offers are amazing for hitchhikers and other non-vehicle owners.
 You can browse freecamping spots nearby and it will tell you the distance to there and general wind direction.
 If you’re online, you can open the marked location in Google Maps to get there and visualize the road.

 (all free of charge)

 Ok, let’s face it: most apps need WiFi to function.
-Depending on what part of the world you are in, it’s still not a bad thing – and chances are that if you’re in a blackhole of the internet, these apps wouldn’t give you much anyway.
+Depending on what part of the world you are in, it’s still not a bad thing – and chances are that if you’re in a black hole of the internet, these apps wouldn’t give you much anyway.
 You probably know a lot of them already and some come pre-installed.

 The app from the website.
-Just like Facebook you’re constantly logged in onto your own profile.
-It’s relatively easy to check your messages, but I use it mostly to find a last-minute couch somewhere random, or find the local CS events.
+Just like Facebook, you’re constantly logged in onto your own profile.
+It’s relatively easy to check your messages, but I use it mostly to find a last-minute couch somewhere random or find the local CS events.
 It’s not as extensive as the website, but when is an app ever?

 (or choose any other app that does the same thing but floats your boat more)

-I prefer Hostelworld over Hostelbookers anyday.
-With WiFi I can easily look up, book and rate a hostel.
-Obviously you need a credit card to book it and I’m not a fan of booking in advance anyway, so I find a hostel and go there after I checked availability in the schedule.
+I prefer Hostelworld over Hostelbookers any day.
+With WiFi, I can easily look up, book, and rate a hostel.
+Obviously you need a credit card to book it and I’m not a fan of booking in advance anyway.
+So I find a hostel and go there after I checked availability in the schedule.
 It has a GPS function to easily find hostels for the city you’re already in.
 Has reviews, but only people who had a horrific time and those who had an epic time write those.

 Kayak and Skyscanner

 Both from their websites.
-You can book it on there, research prices and destinations and just dream away.
+You can book it on there, research prices and destinations, and just dream away.
 I don’t use them that often, but they come in handy.

 Wizzair, ryanair, aFerry

-aFerry has almost all European ferries, but I somehow never got the app to work on my tablet so I eventually deleted it and booked ferries online or found out through Hitchwiki whether they were hitchable.
-So it’s a great idea but in reality it needs some real programmers to fix it.
+aFerry has almost all European ferries, but I somehow never got the app to work on my tablet.
+So I eventually deleted it and booked ferries online or found out through Hitchwiki whether they were hitchable.
+So it’s a great idea but in reality, it needs some real programmers to fix it.
 They don’t take in much space so they might come in handy on your Eurotrip.

 I rarely use it when in the Netherlands, but for traveling it really has brought me awesome things.
 It’s the gamification of going places.
 You earn points by checking into places from parks to museums and bars.
 With the “Browse Nearby” function you can see the things that are in your surroundings by category, e.g. “Outdoors”.
-The “Specials” function has offers at nearby places, like “$10 dollar discount on a piercing at your first check-in” or “Free snack with your pint when checked-in”.
+The “Specials” function has offered at nearby places, like “$10 dollar discount on a piercing at your first check-in” or “Free snack with your pint when checked-in”.
 You need to give proof with the app, obviously, but I got countless free coffees this way.
-Three reviews are also given with any place you want to go to, but don’t trust reviews too much.
+Three reviews are also given with any place you want to go to but don’t trust reviews too much.
 Also, the badges you earn are a lot of fun.
 Again: gamification.

 Google Maps (Satellite function), Google Translate (draw a word function, e.g. in Cyrillic alphabet), Google Now (basic phrases changing on the time of the day, up-to-date exchange rates).
 Don’t need to explain how Google is the hero of the interwebs.